libremfg/rhize-docs/content/how-to/tutorial-create-equipment-class-rule.md

 caption="A new order number was published to the data source."
 >}}

-A new topic called `Oven` containing the subtopic `OrderNumber` will appear if the message has been received.
+If the message has been received, a new topic, `Oven`, appears with its subtopic `OrderNumber`.

-A topic called `MQTT/nats/ValueChanged` will also appear if there is an equipment property bound to this topic.
+If there is an equipment property bound to this topic, a topic called `MQTT/ValueChanged` also appear
 In addition, the published value should show in the column `Expression` of the equipment property `orderNumber`.

 {{< bigFigure